José Mourinho: Real Madrid

-2010–11 season
+2010–11: First season in Spain

 On 29 August 2010, Real Madrid drew 0–0 at Mallorca in Mourinho's first La Liga game as manager.
 When asked about all the missed opportunities against Levante in La Liga and Auxerre in the Champions League, Mourinho said, "One day some poor rival is going to pay for the chances we've missed today."
 The following match at the Bernabéu ended with a 6–1 victory over Deportivo de La Coruña.
 The following league games confirmed Mourinho's statement, defeating Málaga 4–1 and Racing Santander 6–1.

-On 29 November 2010, Mourinho's Madrid were defeated in his first Clásico encounter against Barcelona.
+On 29 November 2010, Mourinho's Madrid were defeated in his first El Clásico encounter against Barcelona.
 The match, held in Camp Nou, ended 5–0 to the hosts, with Real Madrid director Florentino Pérez regarding it the worst game in the history of Real Madrid.
 Sporting director Jorge Valdano also criticised Mourinho for his "inability to bring a major correction to the game" and "not leaving his bench for the [majority] of the match".
 When asked by a media reporter, Mourinho refused to call the loss a humiliation.

 On 30 November 2010, Mourinho was fined £33,500 for appearing to instruct Xabi Alonso and Sergio Ramos to attempt to receive a tactical second yellow card in the 4–0 Champions League win against Ajax.
-He was also banned for two Champions League matches, the second of which is suspended for three years.
+He was also banned for two Champions League matches.
 On 22 December 2010, Mourinho won a match by the widest margin in his career, winning 8–0 against Levante, also of La Liga, in the first leg of their quarter-final of the Copa del Rey.

-On 20 April 2011, Mourinho won his first trophy in Spanish football as Real Madrid defeated arch-rivals Barcelona 1–0 in the Copa del Rey final held at the Mestalla Stadium in Valencia, ending Real Madrid's 18-year-long Copa del Rey drought.
+On 20 April 2011, Mourinho won his first trophy in Spanish football as Real Madrid defeated arch-rivals Barcelona 1–0 in the Copa del Rey final held at the Mestalla in Valencia, ending Real Madrid's 18-year-long Copa del Rey drought.
 It was also Real's first trophy since their 2007–08 La Liga title.
 One week later, the two teams met again in the first leg of the semi-finals of the Champions League, Real Madrid's furthest progress in the tournament since the 2003 semi-finals, as the club was knocked out in the 2004 quarter-finals, and then from 2005 to 2010 the club had suffered six consecutive exits at the round of 16.
 At the Bernabéu, Real's Pepe was dismissed in the 61st minute and Mourinho was sent to the stands for protesting; afterward, Barça's Lionel Messi scored two late goals to take control of the tie.
 The second leg at Camp Nou finished 1–1, which eliminated Real from the tournament.